muraleo/subway_weather/Readme.txt

-This project is about the relationship between subway and weather.
+This bigdata project is about the relationship between subway and weather.
-I try to add another line.